-A private ledger usually comes in the form of an account book or computer file, however a blockchain which hosts the public ledger runs on a coded set of rules called a distributed consensus protocol.
+A distributed consensus protocol is a coded set of rules that a blockchain runs on.
 This protocol and its underlying rules are entirely responsible for how a blockchain functions as well as its process for validating transactions and blocks.
-The protocol is also what gives the blockchain its many beneficial qualities, many of which are described below.
+The protocol is also what gives the blockchain its many beneficial qualities, which are summarized below.

-Automated: Since a blockchain protocol runs on code, security providers do not have to partake in a time consuming process of manually validating transactions and blocks.
-This means the consensus and verification process of the public ledger is able to be completely automated so that no manual labor is necessary on the part of security validators.
+Automated: Since a blockchain protocol runs on code, security providers do not have to manually validate transactions and blocks, which means the consensus and verification process of the public ledger completely automated.
 From the standpoint of the end user, a submitted transaction is automatically processed by the network.
-From the standpoint of the security validator, transactions submitted by users of the network are automatically verified and accepted or rejected by the node software they are running.
+From the standpoint of the validator, transactions submitted by users of the network are automatically verified and accepted or rejected by the node software they are running.

-Censorship Resistant: Censorship resistance is another vital quality of the blockchain.
-Banks and payment processors for example are centralized entities that have power over their users and are free to censor transactions or freeze funds at will.
-They can take actions against their users for any reason, but especially if being coerced by governments.
-The blockchain introduces a level playing field where no one has power over anyone else and censorship of transactions and freezing of funds is not possible.
+Censorship Resistant: Censorship resistance is another quality of the blockchain.
+Banks and payment processors are centralized entities that have the power to interfere with transactions of their users and freeze funds, especially if forced to do so by governments.
+The blockchain introduces a level playing field where no one has power over anyone else and censorship or freezing of transactions is not possible.

-Immutable & Tamper Proof: The blockchain is also immutable, meaning that recorded data is permanent and cannot be altered.
-This data is therefore locked into the blockchain forever.
-This immutability makes the blockchain tamper proof, which means attackers, governments or other external threats cannot alter the blockchain or falsify transaction data.
+Immutable: The blockchain is immutable, meaning that recorded data is permanent and cannot be tampered with.
+Data is therefore locked into the blockchain forever, making it impossible for attackers, governments and other external threats to alter or falsify that transaction data.

 3. Benefits & Use Cases

-Ultimately, all of these qualities combine as one to create a self auditing and trustless public record which can be used as a tool by people and organizations all over the world to conduct their day to day business.
-Use cases for the blockchain are plentiful and new ones are popping up every single day.
-At a basic level it features trustless mechanisms for money and data transfer, traceability and the chronological ordering of data.
-Digital identities can be created to represent data on the chain and provide proof of exactly when a piece of data was created, its history as well as the ability to prove ownership of data through the use of the blockchain’s native public and private key technology.
+Ultimately, these qualities combine to create a self auditing public record which can be used as a tool by people and organizations all over the world to conduct their day to day business.
+Use cases for the blockchain are plentiful, and new ideas are popping up every day.
+At a basic level blockchains features trustless mechanisms for money and data transfer, traceability and the chronological ordering of data.
+Digital identities can be created to represent data on the chain and provide proof of exactly when a piece of data was created, its history as well as the ability to prove ownership of data.

 Smart Contracts: Other use cases include smart contracts, which are self-executing applications with the terms and conditions of an agreement written directly into code.
-The rules and penalties coded into a smart contract do not require the services of a middleman as all obligations are automatically self-enforcing.
+The rules and penalties coded into a smart contract do not require the services of a middleman as obligations self-execute automatically.
 Smart contracts are great for setting up automated agreements for exchanging different forms of value without conflict or interference from third parties.

-Tokens: Further still are token protocols, which make it possible to create assets or tokens that are hosted on top of the blockchain.
-Tokens can be made to represent anything, anywhere from equity in a company to property or even coupons at a grocery store.
-Tokens are great for seeking investors for business ventures through crowdfunding or initial coin offerings.
+Tokens: Token protocols make it possible to create assets or tokens that are hosted on the blockchain.
+Tokens can represent anything from equity in a company, to ownership of property, tickets for an event, or even coupons at a grocery store.
+Tokens are also great for business ventures seeking investors through crowdfunding or initial coin offerings.

-Distributed Autonomous Corporations: Token protocols also make it possible for distributed autonomous corporations to be created, which are organizations or profit driven companies that exist solely on the blockchain.
-A distributed autonomous corporation can organize itself in a number of different ways, including allowing token holders governance and decision making power over the business through voting rights and the ability to receive a portion of the company’s profits through dividend distributions.
+Distributed Autonomous Corporations: Token protocols also make it possible for distributed autonomous corporations to be created, which are organizations or companies that use the blockchain for administration and governance.
+A distributed autonomous corporation can organize itself in a number of ways, including allowing token holders’ decision making power over the business through voting rights, and the ability to receive company profits through dividend distributions.

 Blockchain as Money: Cryptocurrency

-It also goes without saying that blockchains have the potential to become large competitors to traditional state sponsored paper fiat money in the form of cryptocurrencies.
+It goes without saying that blockchains have the potential to become competitors to traditional state sponsored paper fiat money in the form of cryptocurrencies.
 The first blockchain, Bitcoin, for example was originally invented by Satoshi Nakamoto as a replacement for fiat money, a peer-to-peer electronic cash system.
-It is believed by many that with enough time, development and adoption cryptocurrency can eventually rise up to challenge existing financial institutions like central banks, which are responsible for managing monetary policy in various countries.
+It is believed by many that cryptocurrency can, in time, challenge existing financial institutions like central banks, which are responsible for managing monetary policy in various countries.

 Where a central bank manages the supply of money in a centralized fashion with decisions being made by a core group of bankers, blockchains instead have strict coded rules about how new supply is introduced into the economy, how much and over how long a period of time.
 This makes distribution of new supply in cryptocurrencies more controlled and predictable and not subject to the changing opinions of central bankers.

-Each blockchain can have its own separate rules regarding inflation of the supply and those rules can only be changed if a majority of network validators around the world agree to the upgrade, which prevents sudden changes from happening and helps maintain trust and stability in the system.
+Each blockchain can have its own separate rules regarding inflation of the supply and those rules can only be changed if a majority of network validators around the world agree to upgrade to the new rules, which prevents sudden changes from happening and helps maintain trust and stability in the system.
 In addition to controlled and predictable inflation, the blockchain also has a number of other benefits when being used as money:

-Irreversible: Transactions are irreversible, which prevents chargeback fraud like seen with credit cards.
+Irreversible: Transactions are irreversible, which prevents chargeback fraud as seen with credit cards.
 Transactions also cannot be denied by the network itself.

-Transparency: All transactions are transparent and easily viewable on the blockchain using tools like block explorers.
-This allows easy verification of data.
+Transparency: All transactions are transparent and easily viewable on the internet using tools like block explorers.
+This allows verification of data.

-Pseudonymity: As long as a user’s personal identity is not linked to the address they use to transact with, their transactions will remain entirely pseudonymous.
+Pseudonymity: As long as a user’s personal identity is not linked to the address they transact with, transactions will remain pseudonymous.

-International Payments: Cross-border trade is easier because payments are quick and not delayed like traditional methods.
+International Payments: Cross-border trade is faster because payments avoid the delays associated with traditional methods.

-Identity Protection: Merchants with lax security measures are at risk of losing your stored credit card information to hackers, but with the public and private key technology of blockchains you are protected as vital payment information is no longer stored by merchants.
+Identity Protection: Merchants with poor security measures are at risk of losing credit card information to hackers, but with blockchains vital payment information no longer needs to be stored by merchants.

 Convenience: There is no need to carry around a bulky wallet.
 With cryptocurrency your money can easily be transacted with by downloading various wallet apps on your phone.

-Ease of Access: For those in developing countries who may not have access to traditional banking and exchange systems, cryptocurrencies provide greater access to the rest of the world economy because all that is needed to get started is a phone and an internet connection.
+Ease of Access: For those in developing countries who may not have access to traditional banking systems, cryptocurrencies can provide greater access to the rest of the world economy because all that is needed is a phone and an internet connection.

-No Counterparty Risk: There are no third parties that you need to trust or rely on in order to transact with your money.
-Due to the peer-to-peer nature of blockchains, you can cut through any middlemen and send your payments directly where they need to go.
+No Counterparty Risk: There are no third parties such as banks to rely on in order to transact with your money.
+Due to the direct person-to-person nature of blockchains, you can cut through any middlemen and send your payments directly where they need to go.

-Independent Control: The automatic nature of transactions from one user to another offers independence from banks and an increased level of control over funds, however this also comes at a cost as greater thought must be put into securing access to those funds.
+Independent Control: The automatic nature of transactions from one user to another offers independence from banks and an increased level of control over funds, essentially allowing you to become your own bank.

-A blockchain can only be considered trustless if the security validators each holding a copy of the public ledger are numerous and widely distributed around the world.
+A blockchain can only be considered trustless if there are a sufficient number of security validators and they are widely distributed around the world.
 Blockchain security stems from the fact that there are many validators and power is decentralized among them.
 This prevents collusion among validators as a great majority are likely to continue working in the interest of the network and its users.
 The few who attempt to collude and defraud will have no impact because they will be highly outnumbered by the many who play by the rules.

-As an example, if a blockchain’s security protocol contained a design flaw that caused the number of validators to shrink over time to the point where there were only a handful of them left then that would end up being a highly centralized blockchain, which would completely defeat the purpose behind the technology as it could no longer be considered trustless.
-The fewer validators there are securing a blockchain, the more centralized it becomes and the more trust creeps back into the system making it just like the centralized organizations that we left behind.
+If a blockchain’s security protocol contained a design flaw that caused the number of validators to shrink over time then that would result in a highly centralized blockchain, which would completely defeat the purpose behind the technology as it could no longer be considered trustless.
+The fewer validators there are securing a blockchain, the more centralized it becomes and the more trust creeps back into the system making it just like the centralized organizations that we tried leaving behind.

-As validators dwindle in number, the few that remain end up having a larger degree of influence and control over the network, which means there is a much higher chance they could collude and perform a double spending attack against the network.
+As validators dwindle in number, the few that remain end up having a larger degree of influence and control over the network, which means there is a much higher chance they could collude and perform a double spend attack against the network.
 If a single entity somehow managed to gain majority control over the blockchain, then users of that blockchain would be at the mercy of that entity and would need to trust and hope that it would continue working in their interest instead of sabotaging the network for personal gain.
-The ideal situation is if it never comes to this point and validators continue to remain thoroughly decentralized so users of the network never have to trust any individual or centralized entity.
+The ideal blockchain is if validators continue to remain thoroughly decentralized so users of the network never have to trust anyone.

 Consensus on a Single Shared Truth

-The degree to which network validators preserve their level of decentralization over time in a blockchain is highly dependent on how its distributed consensus protocol is designed.
+A blockchain network’s ability to preserve its level of decentralization over time is highly dependent on how its distributed consensus protocol is designed.
 There are many types of distributed consensus protocols, but the two most well known are called proof-of-work and proof-of-stake.

-These two consensus protocols operate in very different ways, but their overall goal is the same which is to bring validators to consensus so they can agree on a single shared version of the truth regarding the state of the blockchain and its ledger while at the same time preventing malicious or hostile actors from exploiting and derailing the system.
+These two consensus protocols operate in very different ways, but their overall goal is the same; to bring validators to consensus so they can agree on a single shared version of the truth regarding the state of the blockchain and its ledger, while at the same time preventing malicious or hostile actors from exploiting and derailing the system.

-It is possible for certain validation nodes across the network to hold slightly different versions of the public ledger for example.
-This can happen if nodes are unreliable or slow because of issues with network latency or also because they are acting maliciously and run by people intentionally trying to fool the system by attempting to pass off their tampered version of the ledger as the real one.
+It is possible for certain validation nodes across the network to hold slightly different versions of the public ledger.
+This can happen if, for example, nodes are unreliable or slow because of issues with network latency, or because they are acting maliciously and run by people trying to fool the system by passing off their tampered version of the ledger as the real one.

 Incentivizing Validator Security